Can You Get an Infection in Your Feet and Ankle?

 What Causes Brown Discoloration on Feet and Ankles?

-Brown discoloration on your feet and ankles is often related to chronic venous insufficiency.
+Brown spots on feet and ankles are often related to chronic venous insufficiency.
 Poor blood circulation can result in blood pools in your veins.
-The increased pressure caused by these pools can cause the veins to leak and lead to brownish pigmentation.
+The increased pressure caused by these pools can cause the veins to leak and lead to a brown discoloration on top of foot, or other parts of the for..
 This condition is also called hemosiderin staining and is often a sign that you need to seek medical advice to prevent further complications.

 What Causes Red Discoloration on Feet and Ankles?